dilaragokay/central-tendency-rotations/README.md

 # central-tendency-quaternions
-Computation of mean, median, and mode of a set of quaternions
+Computation of mean and median of a set of rotations (quaternions)